jonataslaw/getx/README.pt-br.md

 // fornece o context de snackbar/dialog/bottomsheet em qualquer lugar do seu código.
 Get.contextOverlay

+/// similar to MediaQuery.of(this).padding
+Get.mediaQueryPadding()

+/// similar to MediaQuery.of(this).viewPadding
+Get.mediaQueryViewPadding()

+/// similar to MediaQuery.of(this).viewInsets;
+Get.mediaQueryViewInsets()

+/// similar to MediaQuery.of(this).orientation;
+Get.orientation()

+/// check if device is on landscape mode Get.isLandscape()

+/// check if device is on portrait mode Get.isPortrait()

+/// similar to MediaQuery.of(this).devicePixelRatio;
+Get.devicePixelRatio()

+/// similar to MediaQuery.of(this).textScaleFactor;
+Get.textScaleFactor()

+/// get the shortestSide from screen Get.mediaQueryShortestSide()

+/// True if width be larger than 800
+Get.showNavbar()

+/// True if the shortestSide is smaller than 600p Get.isPhone()

+/// True if the shortestSide is largest than 600p Get.isSmallTablet()

+/// True if the shortestSide is largest than 720p Get.isLargeTablet()

+/// True if the current device is Tablet Get.isTablet()
 ```

 ### Configurações Globais opcionais e configurações manuais